bootdotdev/blog/content/golang/top-golang-interview-questions.md

 Go doesn't currently support [generics](/golang/how-to-use-golangs-generics/), but [support is coming in 1.18](https://blog.golang.org/generics-proposal).
 Generics will allow us as developers to write code that operates on types without needing to re-implement the same function multiple times for all the different types.

 For example, say you want to implement a Binary Tree in Go, that can store any type of item.
-This _should_ be easy, because the binary tree shouldn't care about the types it stores, it never needs direct access to them.
+This _should_ be easy because the binary tree shouldn't care about the types it stores, it never needs direct access to them.
 Currently, you only have two options: rewrite the tree for every type you want to support, or use an interface and cast the type every time you insert or remove something from the tree, neither of which are ideal solutions.

 ## 12. Is `ni`l only valid on pointer types?